Couchbase server monitoring in Dynatrace provides a high-level overview of all Couchbase components in your cluster.

 The default port is

-- Set the Global monitoring switch for Couchbase to the On position.
+- Turn on the Global monitoring switch for Couchbase.

 Couchbase monitoring is enabled globally.